moment/momentjs.com/docs/moment-timezone/04-data-loading/05-getting-zone-names.md

   moment.tz.names(); // String[]
 ---

-To get a list of all the loaded timezone names, use `moment.tz.names`.
+To get a list of all the loaded time zone names, use `moment.tz.names`.

 ```js
 moment.tz.names(); // ["Africa/Abidjan", "Africa/Accra", "Africa/Addis_Ababa", ...]